swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 Attached macros are one part of the [vision for macros in Swift](https://github.com/apple/swift-evolution/pull/1927), which lays out general motivation for introducing macros into the language.
 They build on the ideas and motivation of [SE-0382 "Expression macros"](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md) and [freestanding macros](https://github.com/DougGregor/swift-evolution/blob/freestanding-macros/proposals/nnnn-freestanding-macros.md) to cover a large new set of use cases; we will refer to those proposals often for the basic model of how macros integrate into the language.
 While freestanding macros are designed as standalone entities introduced by `#`, attached macros are associated with a specific declaration in the program that they can augment and extend.
 This supports many new use cases, greatly expanding the expressiveness of the macro system:

 * Creating trampoline or wrapper functions, such as automatically creating a completion-handler version of an `async` function.
-* Creating members of a type based on its definition, such as forming an [`OptionSet`](https://developer.apple.com/documentation/swift/optionset) from an enum containing flags.
+* Creating members of a type based on its definition, such as forming an [`OptionSet`](https://developer.apple.com/documentation/swift/optionset) from an enum containing flags and conforming it to the `OptionSet` type.
 * Creating accessors for a stored property or subscript, subsuming some of the behavior of [SE-0258 "Property Wrappers"](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md).
 * Augmenting members of a type with a new attribute, such as applying a property wrapper to all stored properties of a type.